95348953489345893524897/pvprepo/information/movement.md

 Spidering seems to just be a lazier way of boosting (in my opinion)<br/>
 Maybe I just don't really know what spidering is though. <br/>
-I wouldn't really recommend doing it, I'd rather just launch normally since it makes you such an easy target going almost straight up<br/>
+I wouldn't really recommend doing it, I'd rather just launch normally because it makes you go almost straight up, making you an easy target<br/>
 The best props to spider with seem to be in the launching props section of the spawnlist<br/>

 https://github.com/user-attachments/assets/a2edee72-a08e-4df6-9405-482948855c56